mino-osawa/mino-osawa.github.io/index.markdown

 <h3>Selected Discussion Papers</h3>

 <ul class="ref-list">
-    <li><a href="https://arxiv.org/abs/1912.05113">Spatial scale of agglomeration and dispersion: Number, spacing, and the spatial extent of cities</a> (with Takashi Akamatsu, Tomoya Mori, and Yuki Takayama) [ <a href="https://arxiv.org/pdf/1912.05113">PDF</a> ] <br><span class="note">[Previously circulated as: "Spatial scale of agglomeration and dispersion: Theoretical foundations and empirical implications"/"Endogenous agglomeration in a many-region world"/"Multimodal agglomeration in economic geography"]</span></li>
+    <li><a href="https://arxiv.org/abs/1912.05113">Spatial scale of agglomeration and dispersion: Number, spacing, and the spatial extent of cities</a> (with Takashi Akamatsu, Tomoya Mori, and Yuki Takayama) [<a href="https://arxiv.org/pdf/1912.05113">PDF</a>] <br><span class="note">[Previously circulated as: "Spatial scale of agglomeration and dispersion: Theoretical foundations and empirical implications"/"Endogenous agglomeration in a many-region world"/"Multimodal agglomeration in economic geography"]</span></li>

-    <li><a href="https://arxiv.org/abs/2207.05346">Origin of power laws and their spatial fractal structure for city-size distributions</a> (with Tomoya Mori, Takashi Akamatsu, and Yuki Takayama)  [ <a href="https://arxiv.org/pdf/2207.05346">PDF</a> ]</li>
+    <li><a href="https://arxiv.org/abs/2207.05346">Origin of power laws and their spatial fractal structure for city-size distributions</a> (with Tomoya Mori, Takashi Akamatsu, and Yuki Takayama)  [<a href="https://arxiv.org/pdf/2207.05346">PDF</a>]</li>
 </ul>

 <h3>Publications</h3>